turingschool/front-end-curriculum/lessons/module-1/js-unit-testing-classes.md

 <section class="call-to-action">
 ## Let's practice

 Enough talk about testing.
-Let's actually write some tests to see this in action!
+Let's actually pass some tests to see this in action!
 We'll do some together and then you'll do some on your own.

 Check out [this repository](https://github.com/turingschool-examples/intro-js-testing) to get your hands dirty.
 </section>